About virtual hub routing

 Additional considerations

-Consider the following when configuring Virtual WAN routing:
+Consider the following items when configuring Virtual WAN routing:

-- All branch connections (Point-to-site, Site-to-site, and ExpressRoute) need to be associated to the Default route table.
-That way, all branches will learn the same prefixes.
+• All branch connections (Point-to-site, Site-to-site, and ExpressRoute) need to be associated to the Default route table.
+That way, all branches learn the same prefixes.

-- You can specify multiple next hop IP addresses on a single Virtual Network connection.
-However, Virtual Network Connection doesn't support 'multiple/unique' next hop IP to the 'same' network virtual appliance in a SPOKE Virtual Network 'if' one of the routes with next hop IP is indicated to be public IP address or 0.0.0.0/0 (internet)
+• You can specify multiple next hop IP addresses on a single virtual network connection.
+However, a virtual network connection doesn't support 'multiple/unique' next hop IP to the 'same' network virtual appliance in a spoke virtual network 'if' one of the routes with next hop IP is indicated to be public IP address or 0.0.0.0/0 (internet)

-- While it's true that 2 hubs on the same virtual WAN will announce routes to each other (as long as the propagation is enabled to the same labels), this only applies to dynamic routing.
+• While it's true that two hubs on the same virtual WAN announce routes to each other (as long as the propagation is enabled to the same labels), this only applies to dynamic routing.
 Once you define a static route, this isn't the case.

 Next steps